 The range of disabilities across the cluster include:

 Support from external agencies

-AVTs and therapists who support our cluster are mostly based in Gladstone but make regular trips to the cluster schools.
+Heads of Curriculum (HOC) and therapists make trips to the cluster schools based on a referral process.
 Support is usually in the form of assisting with diagnosis of students, assessing diagnosed students, writing reports based on assessment of students, writing programs for students, teaching SEP staff how to deliver the programs and liaising with classroom teachers, SEP staff and a head of special education services (HOSES), on a regular basis.
 We are grateful for the support of the many therapists that we work with in our cluster schools.

 Autism Queensland (AQ) – provides an outreach program that we can apply to connect with.
 For our students on the Autism spectrum, we sometimes need a little extra support in meeting their needs, and call on AQ to come and visit our school.
 AQ personnel observe the student(s), talk to classroom and SEP teachers, and then write a report that will help us to deliver a more thorough and individualised program.

 The Moura SEP Cluster is administered by a HOSES, who is based at Moura State School and visits the cluster schools on a regular basis.
 The HOSES role is to support SEP teachers across the cluster, liaise with Principals and Administration staff in the cluster schools, liaise with classroom teachers across the cluster, liaise with Therapists across the cluster, manage the Education Adjustment Program (EAP) across the cluster, liaise with officers of the Education Department, both regionally and centrally, support students at the base school, manage student data across the cluster, and liaise with parents of students with disabilities across the cluster.